marklagendijk/node-toogoodtogo-watcher/README.md

 3. Copy the token and enter it in the configuration via `toogoodtogo-watcher config`, and set `enabled` to `true`.
 4. Start the application `toogoodtogo-watcher watch`
 5. Click the `t.me/BOTNAME` link from the `BotFather` chat message.
 6. Press `BEGIN`.
+Your bot should greet you.
+7. You can log in using the `/login` 'command'.
+E.g: `/login mail@example.com`.
-7. Your bot should greet you, and show a notification about your favorites.
-Note: the bot will show the favorites which you configured.
-Multiple people can connect to the bot to get updates about these favorites.
+8. The bot will send you notifications about the shops that you selected as 'favourite' in the TGTG app.
+Note: Multiple people can connect to the bot to get updates about these favorites.

 ## Displaying the notifications in the Windows notification center